-The KGB Band of Richmond, Virginia needed a soundproofing solution for its practice space.
+The Richmond’s KGB Band needed a soundproofing solution for its practice space.
 What it got was a soundproof room plus a home studio that produces professional quality sound for recording.

 With only about 30 feet between its practice space and neighbors, the KGB Band was no stranger to local police.